The institution and its history

 Collège de France video presentation

-Teaching research in the making
+Teaching Research in the Making

 The professors

 The Collège de France owes its creation to François I, who appointed the first royal lecturers in 1530.
-Their function was to teach disciplines not yet admitted to the University.
+Their function was to teach subjects not yet admitted to the University.
 Today, the former "lecteurs royaux" have become professors working alongside several hundred researchers, engineers, technicians and administrative staff.

 The Collège de France is organized into chairs.
-They cover a vast array of disciplines: from mathematics to the study of great civilizations, physics, chemistry, biology and medicine, philosophy and literature, social sciences and economics, prehistory, archaeology and history...
+These cover a vast array of disciplines: from mathematics to the study of great civilizations, physics, chemistry, biology and medicine, philosophy and literature, social sciences and economics, prehistory, archaeology and history...
 A professor appointed to a statutory chair at the Collège de France may hold it for the rest of his or her career.
 However, a small number of annual chairs, all thematic, welcome a new incumbent every year.

 A forum for debate and the exchange of ideas